Skip to main content

 Don’t

-• Don’t use for short, single‑line answers — use TextInput instead.
+• Don’t use TextArea for short, single-line input — use TextInput.

-• Don't use TextArea when rich text formatting is required — use a rich text editor instead.
+• Don’t use it when rich text formatting is required — use a rich text editor.

 Content Guidelines

-TextArea fields should guide users to write clear, complete responses without overwhelming them.
-Labels, descriptions and error messages must support open-ended input.
+TextArea content should guide users without overwhelming them.
+Labels, descriptions, and error messages must support open-ended writing while staying concise and scannable.

 Do